Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency

-In general, the demarcation is considered around $\Omega_c\approx\Gamma$ to measure the overlap of two absorption resonances of atomic coherence \cite{abi2010electromagnetically,anisimov2011objectively}.
-However, in the view of the transmission spectrum (or spectral line shape), that is hard to observe the demarcation between EIT and ATS when the parameter of optical depth $\alpha$ includes the consideration.
-For instance, in the cases of $\Omega_c=5\Gamma$ in FIG.\ref{Fig1} (c) and (d), the spectral line shape seems like two ATS absorption peaks for low $\alpha$, however, the line shape seems like EIT when $\alpha$ increased even though the condition of $\Omega_c=5\Gamma$ already defined the region as ATS.
-Therefore, that still exists a grey area for classifying the spectral line shape of the $\Lambda$-type system.
+In general, the line of demarcation is considered to be around $\Omega_c\approx\Gamma$ for measuring the overlap of the two absorption resonances for atomic coherence \cite{abi2010electromagnetically,anisimov2011objectively}.
+However, in view of the transmission spectrum (or spectral line shape), it is hard to observe the demarcation between EIT and ATS when the optical depth parameter $\alpha$ must be considered.
+For instance, in the cases of $\Omega_c=5\Gamma$, as shown in FIG.\ref{Fig1} (c) and (d), the spectral line shape appears as two ATS absorption peaks for low $\alpha$, however, the line shape appears to be like EIT when $\alpha$ increased even though the condition of $\Omega_c=5\Gamma$ has already defined the region as ATS.
+Therefore, a grey area still exists when classifying the spectral line shape of the $\Lambda$-type system.

-In the following section, we consider absorption spectroscopy that uses both quantum and classical methods to probe the medium.
+In the following section, we consider absorption spectroscopy, using both quantum and classical methods to probe the medium.
 Moreover, we introduce Fisher information to quantify the measurement.
-Since Fisher information possesses the information for expressing the structure of the spectrum, that provides a way to classify the spectrum which dominated by transparency or absorption from the perspective of the spectral line shape.
+Since Fisher information possesses the information required for expressing the structure of the spectrum, it provides a way to classify the spectrum which is normally dominated by transparency or absorption from the perspective of the spectral line shape.